Skip to Content

 Use Neem Oil Preventively

-Neem oil serves as your first line of defense against spider mites, acting like a protective shield for your houseplants.
+Neem oil acts as your first line of defense against spider mites, functioning like a protective shield for your houseplants.
+This natural pesticide disrupts mite reproduction while creating an environment these pests can’t tolerate.
+The oil spray method coats leaf surfaces, suffocating existing mites and preventing new colonies from establishing.

 Reduce Plant Stress